Xvareon/PicTales-Thesis/README.txt

 - Must have wifi constantly on
 - Inputs must only be in english and has a maximum of 120 characters
 - Change Display scale and layout from 125% to 100%
+- Close buttons are disabled, the only exit is from the main menu